Cable Park Consulting & Sales -

 Water and Water Rights

 In every state we've worked in we've heard that "our state has the worst water laws in the nation".
 We'll it's tough to say which state is the worst, but simply said, the property you acquire needs to have plenty of clean water and the rights to use it to keep your lakes full.
-No water or bad water equals no cable wake park.
+No water or bad water equals no cable park / wakeboard park.
+Our most recent project took nearly six (6) years to negotiate the entire "package" and we highly doubt you'll have to go through what we did.
+We can tell you when to cut and run, or when to stick it out and fight for what you want.

-After operating our own cable park for several years, and being forced to repair, improve, and re-engineer our cable systems purchased from another vendor, we are obviously a little biased to our own cable systems.
-Out of necessity, then experience, then from an improvement mind-set, we picked apart the good and the bad from every known system on the market and combined it all with our own operational experience, known needs, annoyances, and wish list to come up with what we feel is the best 2 tower system available.
-After another year of consistent improvements and testing - in summer and winter - we came up with a final design that will be public in 2014.
-We are exceptionally excited about our programming software - engineered by MicroSoft.
-It's probably safe to say that no one else has tested or thought through the various issues you will inevitably incur to the extent we have.
-Not only is our system reliable and priced right, it's easier to work on, drive, maintain, inspect, and it will absolutely hold up to your uses and the elements.
+After years of operating our own cable park and being forced to repair, improve, and re-engineer our cable systems purchased from another vendor, we are obviously a little biased to our own cable systems (available for purchase at some point - but we're still "safety testing").
+Out of necessity, then experience, then from an improvement mind-set, we picked apart the good and the bad from every known system on the market and combined it all with our own operational experience, known needs, annoyances, and wish list to come up with what we feel is the best 2-tower system to date.
+After several years of consistent improvements and testing - in summer and winter - it's probably safe to say that no one else has tested or thought through the various issues you will inevitably incur to the extent we have.
+We built our systems for our own use, but at some point, when we are happy with the finished product, we'll sell them to the public.
+Maybe sooner than we think...

 The above said, there are several cable manufacturer options out there and all have their pros and cons.
-Much like buying anything else, you'll want to weigh out the up front costs with long-term factors such as maintenance, customer service, warranties, United States product liability insurance, etc. In many cases, you get what you pay for, so ask around, talk to people that have the system you are looking at, and evaluate carefully.
-Customer service after the sale should be your primary concern.
+Much like buying anything else, you'll want to weigh out the up front costs with long-term factors such as maintenance, replacement parts, customer service, and warranties.
+In many cases, you get what you pay for, so ask around, talk to people that have the system you are looking at, and evaluate carefully.
+Price is always a concern, but training and customer service after the sale should be your primary concern.
 Everyone will tout their own system so we encourage you to do your research and sort through the fluff.
-Even if you select another cable provider, we are happy to help you with consulting to ensure you get the best start possible.
+Talk to those that use the system you are interested in.
+Chances are you'll get the real scoop.
+No matter what cable provider you use, we are happy to help you with consulting to ensure you get the best start possible.
+We have been involved in several "fixes" behind the scenes so we can pick apart any of the cable systems and help you make your own "upgrades".
+We also trade-in and resell many of the common cable systems so check with us if we have anything available.
+Many systems can be made good as new, and you can get them for much much less.

 Legal and Insurance